Steiner Studios: Expansions

 In 2012, Steiner Studios proposed building a media campus at the former site of Brooklyn Naval Hospital. located just east of the existing Steiner Studios lot.
 Steiner Studios planned to restore the hospital buildings starting in 2017, and restoration was expected to take nearly a decade.

 The extant buildings at the hospital included the main building, surgeon's house, quarters 4 through 7, bachelors' and nurses' quarters, carriage houses and stables, the medical supply depot, and the morgue/lumber shed.
 Steiner proposed to convert these structures into production, post-production, and production support space.
 The hospital had been listed on the National Register of Historic Places (NRHP) in 2014.
 Steiner Studios' plan calls for the restoration of 15 NRHP-listed buildings at the Brooklyn Naval Hospital campus, but would also demolish some of the NRHP-contributing artifacts to make way for the new facility, Structures with a total floor area of 2,700 ft2 would be demolished and replaced with landscaped lawn space.

-In 2025, Steiner Studios acquired the Wythe Diner, a 1950s diner formerly located on Wythe Avenue, and moved it to the Brooklyn Navy Yard facility.
+Steiner Studios acquired the Wythe Diner, a 1950s diner formerly located on Wythe Avenue, in August 2025 and moved it to the Brooklyn Navy Yard facility that December.